Jerga99/portfolio-jerga-app/README.md

-# portfolio-jerga-api
+# portfolio-jerga-app
-Api Server - Udemy course material
+Next.js Serverless App - Udemy course material

 ### 1. Run `npm install` to install all of the dependencies